zyxranx/sparx/README.md

 - Yes,  Its a copy of bitcoin but at least its not POS.

 Well,
-Like the slogan suggest this cryptocurrency is intented to me money.
+Like the slogan suggest this cryptocurrency is intented to be money.

 Basic principles: